 This would all be great if the anti cult movement ideology was complex enough to correspond to the complexity of real life.
 But it’s not.
-This belief system greatly oversimplifies things in a very gakky and self-destructive way.
+This belief system greatly oversimplifies life in a very self-destructive way.
 And, as it turns out, none of its ideas actually hold up to scrutiny.

 The anti cult movement’s ideology is too simplistic to be true.

 The Anti Cult Movement Harms Ex-Members in 5 Major Ways

 I have been writing about this since it first began to dawn on me about 5 years ago.
 But whenever anyone in the thrall of this anti cult movement ideology hears my ideas, they just think I’ve gone back into Scientology.
 This is just one example of the stupidity that anti cult movement ideology instills in it’s adherents.

 Here are 5 ways that I have identified over the last 19 years of being out of Scientology which show how the adoption of the anti cult movement harms ex members.

 1. Denies You Your Power of Choice The concept of brainwashing denies your own power of choice.
 When you are brainwashed, the choices you make are not your own.
 So the life you lived was not your own, either.
 Look at this idea as sensemaking.
 This is how you now make sense of your previous life, and who you used to be while you were a member.
 Can you see there are other ways of making sense of how you made your decisions, and what you were trying to achieve while in the cult – rather than just “I was brainwashed!”?
 Once you begin to investigate those other ways, you’ll find that you were using your own power of choice the whole time.